Technical Paper

 • All scenarios assume the buy-back-and-burn mechanism is active from year 2 onward, removing a percentage of circulating supply annually.
 The burn rate is a function of data-product revenue and treasury policy.

 These projections illustrate the relationship between adoption velocity and supply expansion.
-Actual circulating supply depends on conversion behavior, staking participation, burn execution, and user growth patterns that cannot be predicted with certainty.
+Actual circulating supply depends on settlement behavior, burn execution, and user growth patterns that cannot be predicted with certainty.